Do No Harm: How Aid Can Support Peace – Or War

 When international assistance is given in the context of a violent conflict, it becomes a part of that context and thus also of the conflict.
 Although aid agencies often seek to be neutral or nonpartisan toward the winners and losers of a war; the impact of their aid is not neutral regarding whether conflict worsens or abates.

 When given in conflict settings, aid can reinforce, exacerbate, and prolong the conflict; it can also help to reduce tensions and strengthen people’s capacities to disengage from fighting and find peaceful options for solving problems.
 Often an aid program does some of both: in some ways it worsens the conflict, and in others it supports disengagement.
-But it all cases aid given during conflict cannot remain separate from the conflict.
+But in all cases aid given during conflict cannot remain separate from the conflict.

 Translations of the book are available in English, Bahasa, Japanese and Nepali.